-As the second tier of tests in OECD standard methods for biodegradability evaluation, OECD 302A-D are designed to determine whether a material is inherently biodegradable.
+As the second tier of tests in OECD standard methods for biodegradability evaluation, OECD 302A-C (D is a proposed method) are designed to determine whether a material is inherently biodegradable.
 Prolonged exposure of the test substance to microorganisms and a low ratio of test substance to biomass are allowed, which offers a better chance to obtain a positive result compared to tests for ready biodegradability.

 Biodegradation percentages above 20% may be regarded as evidence of inherent, primary biodegradability, whereas biodegradation percentages above 70% may be regarded as evidence of inherent, ultimate biodegradability.
 This indicates that the material is not likely to persist indefinitely in the environment.

 If a sample does not pass the 70% threshold indicating inherent primary biodegradability, it may lead to a preliminary conclusion of environmental persistency.
 The higher tier of tests OECD 303 may be performed to evaluate the degradation under environmentally realistic conditions, or an evaluation of the environmental effects of the degradation products may be performed.

 Please refer to the page "Test Method Overview" for more concepts or overview about OECD 302.

 The OECD 302B Zahn-Wellens/EMPA test measures the removal of dissolved organic carbon (DOC) or chemical oxygen demand (COD) during biodegradation and the degradation percentage is calculated as the ratio of DOC removal to original DOC loaded (or COD removal to original COD dosed).

 Compared to other methods in the OECD 302 series, OECD 302B has the top levels of simplicity and applicability.